micGuerr/MiNPAT/README.md

 The Software is compatible with both Linux and macOS based machines.
 It can also be used with Windows operating system, but some [extra requirements]() are needed.

-You can find the instructions to download and install LongAnMRI [here](doc/installation/longan.md).
+You can find the instructions to download and install MiNPAT [here](doc/installation/minpat_install.md).

 ## Matlab and Python